- How is non-Hodgkin lymphoma treated?

 Early stage lymphomas (stages I or II), which are extremely rare, can sometimes be treated with radiation therapy.
 Otherwise, chemo plus rituximab is the usual treatment.
 When possible, the chemo treatment is intense, using combinations of drugs that may be changed during treatment.
 Less intense chemo regimens may be used for people who are older or who have other health issues.
 No specific regimen is clearly better than others, although there are reports that higher doses of chemo may be more effective.
 For those whose lymphoma responds well to initial treatment, a stem cell transplant may be a good option.

 For mantle cell lymphomas that don’t respond or that come back after initial treatment, chemo with drugs such as fludarabine, cladribine, or pentostatin may be used, sometimes along with other chemo drugs or with rituximab.
-Newer drugs such as bortezomib (Velcade) and lenalidomide (Revlimid) have also helped some patients who didn’t respond to other treatment.
+Newer drugs such as bortezomib (Velcade) and lenalidomide (Revlimid) and ibrutinib (Imbruvica) may also be options.
 The exact role of these drugs in treating mantle cell lymphoma is still being worked out in clinical trials.

 Extranodal marginal zone B-cell lymphoma – mucosa-associated lymphoid tissue (MALT) lymphoma

 The most common type, gastric (stomach) lymphoma, is thought to occur as a result of a chronic infection with the bacterium, H. pylori.
 Because of this, treatment for gastric lymphomas is different from treatment for the other lymphomas in this group.